ggggmpfi/V2ray/README.md

 # V2ray
-The copyright of all materials in this repository belongs to V2ray official.
+！！！The copyright of all materials in this repository belongs to V2ray official.
 If there is any infringement, please contact to delete!

 服务端：